Chibi86/DB-TextContent-for-Anax-MVC/README.md

 * Removed: Slugify on content url-field, user need to follow slugify standard anyway
 * Bugfix: Update date on blog post and page now only show when updates has been made after published
 * Bugfix: Now all url:s got prefix, before some has been missed
+* Bugfix: Fix so php 7 and 7.1 will test with Travis
+* And more...

 v1.3.0 (2017-03-16)